MarkRBest/markrbest.github.io/_posts/2022-10-29-rust-bar-building.md

 ### Multi Bar Volume Imbalance Bars

 I need to write an article about correlation structure in cryptos since its fascinating.
-It's mostly fascinating since there isn't any!The first principal component of the correlation matrix is about 85% of variance and the first two components explained about 95% of the market.
+It's mostly fascinating since there isn't any!
+The first principal component of the correlation matrix is about 85% of variance and the first two components explained about 95% of the market.
 So what does that means in practical terms?
 When bitcoin moves, or etherium moves, so does everything else.
 There are good posts by [tr8dr](https://tr8dr.wordpress.com/2009/12/30/equity-clusters/) in regard to correlation clustering and [transfer-entropy](https://tr8dr.wordpress.com/2010/08/29/transfer-entropy/)
-When this is applied to crypto currencies the results is not a very complex graph but you can see the structures between L0 coins, L1 coins DeFi/NFTs coins etc.
+When this is applied to cryptocurrencies the results is not a very complex graph, but you can see the structures between L0 coins, L1 coins DeFi/NFTs coins etc.

 Conceptually I think volume should not be thought of as per asset, but per risk factor.
 So what we can do is make a volume bar builder which ticks not when the volume in asset X breaks a threshold but when the amount of risk in a certain risk factor breaks a threshold.

 A very simple version of this can be done by monitoring multiple assets and aggregating their volume.
-A new sample is taken when this aggregated volume crosses a threshold.
+A new set of candle sticks are generated when the aggregated volume crosses a threshold.
 This is basically assuming that correlations are 1 for all assets which in crypto is not a particularly bad assumption. n.b.
 The below implementation assumes all assets are in the same quoted currency.